 - Yours faithfully.

 Knowing when you should use Yours sincerely and when it should be Yours faithfully is straightforward.

 ‘Yours sincerely’ is the more common option.
 It is used to end a letter when you know the last name of the person you are writing to.

 If we start the letter with ‘Dear Dr Menzes’ or ‘Dear Ms Brooks’, then we end the letter with ‘Yours sincerely’.

-If you do not know the name of the person we are writing to but instead have their job title or simply Sir/Madam, then use ‘Yours faithfully’.
+If you do not know the name of the person we are writing to but instead have their job title, then use ‘Yours faithfully’.

 For example, if we start the letter ‘Dear Dentist’ or ‘Dear Nursing Manager’, then we end the letter with ‘Yours faithfully’.